 Only 300€ per week!

-Work as an assistant teacher in a special school for children with special needs and support the children with special needs to succeed in their education.
+Work as an assistant teacher in a special school for children with special needs and support them succeed in their education.

-You will be working with kids who are in different age groups and different IQ levels.
+You will be working with kids of different age groups and different IQ levels.
 This program focuses on supporting the schools with children who have special needs to provide equal opportunities to education with sufficient special attention and facilities.
 Your task would be to provide special education for these children and raise their knowledge and confidence.

 This program is especially designed to support the schools for the special needs children in Kathmandu and to provide your contribution to their education through your skills and knowledge as well as motivation and kindness.

-In the school, you will be able to work with children from different age levels as well as different IQ levels.
+In the school, you will be able to work with children from different age groups as well as different IQ levels.
 There will be physically and mentally handicapped children with autism, and cerebral palsy.
-Depending on your knowledge, you will be able to guide them and teach them.
+Depending on your knowledge, you will be able to guide and teach them.

 You will be working at the schools from Monday to Friday from 10.00 am to 03.00 pm.
 However, the timing and the sessions can vary due to various circumstances in the school.

-To help the kids grow in their confidence and provide opportunities to receive proper education through special attention and guidance so they may better prepare to leave for mainstream education.
+To help the kids grow in their confidence and provide opportunities to receive proper education through special attention and guidance so they may better prepare themselves for mainstream education.